informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### new upload(file, {otherInfo})
 upload Object
-Create a new instance with new upload(file, otherInfo) To validate url generation for a file call validateUrl(row) with row of data To calculate checksum call calculateChecksum(row) with row of data To check for existing file call fileExists()
+Create a new instance with new upload(file, otherInfo) To validate url generation for a file call validateUrl(row, linkedData) with row of data and the fk data To calculate checksum call calculateChecksum(row, linkedData) with row of data and the fk data To check for existing file call fileExists()
 To create an upload call createUploadJob()
 To start uploading, call start()